yezyilomo/django-restql/docs/querying_data.md

 ]
 ```

-As you see this doesn't need a request to work
+As you see this doesn't need a request or view to work, you can use it anywhere as long as you pass your query string to a `query` kwarg.

 ### parsed_query kwarg
 In addition to `query` kwarg, **Django RESTQL** allows you to query fields by using `parsed_query` kwarg.
 Here `parsed_query` is a query which has been parsed by a `QueryParser`.
 You probably won't need to use this directly as you are not adviced to write parsed query yourself, so the value of `parsed_query` kwarg should be something coming from `QueryParser`.
-So if you have a serializers like
+If you have serializers like

 ```py
 from rest_framework import serializers